For information on our active clinical trials, please contact our office at:

 The UAB Pulmonary Biospecimen Repository and P-TREC (Pulmonary Translational Research and Clinical Database)

 The Lung Health Center's (LHC) Pulmonary Biospecimen Repository (PBR) (Dr. Joao deAndrade, Principal Investigator, Dr. Lisa Schwiebert, Director) offers LHC members access to biospecimen samples derived from multiple lung diseases.
-Specifically, fluids and cells isolated from the bronchoalveolar lavage, serum, and plasma of transplant, idiopathic pulmonary fibrosis, and COPD patients are available to LHC members and other investigators at UAB.
+Specifically, the PBR contains fluids and cells isolated from the bronchoalveolar lavage, serum, and plasma of transplant, idiopathic pulmonary fibrosis, and COPD patients are available to LHC members and other investigators at UAB.
 Applications for pulmonary biospecimens include, but are not limited to, analyses of immune cell trafficking and signal transduction as well as inflammatory mediator expression.
-For further information and access to PBR resources, please contact Ms. Tonja Meadows, RN at (205) 934 7630 or fax the Collaboration Request Form to (205) 934 6229.
+For further information and access to PBR resources, please contact Ms. Tonja Meadows, RN at (205) 934-7630 or fax the Collaboration Request Form to (205) 934-6229.

 The core facility collects, stores, and assesses samples as described below: